||How To Begin|

 So you have decided to start!!!!
 Switching to raw can be different for every cat.
 Some take to it like their salvation has arrived.
 Some tentatively try it.
-Some think you are trying to poison them and will bury it :-) Don't be discouraged, even the worst dry food junky can learn to eat raw.
+Some think you are trying to poison them and will bury it.
+Don't be discouraged, even the worst dry food junkie can learn to eat raw.
 Think of how you would react if you were raised on Reese's Peanut Butter Cups and suddenly all you were offered were peas and carrots.

-Here is a quick overview on how I switched a large group of cats from free feeding dry food to a raw diet.
-This included quite a few reluctant ones.
+Here is a quick overview on how I switched a large group of cats from free feeding dry food to a raw diet, this included some very reluctant ones.
 My plan caters to the hard to convince.
-Michelle's book also contains many helpful ideas.
+Michelle Bernard's book also contains many helpful ideas.

-1) What worked for me was first going to two daily feedings (I was feeding only dry food).
-I did that for a week or two until they got used to it and stopped harassing me constantly.
+1) What worked for me was first going from free feeding to two daily feedings (I was feeding only dry food).
+I did that for a week or two until they got used to it and stopped constantly harassing me.

-2) Then I began to include some canned at each feeding.
-Cats like the taste of Wellness Turkey & Salmon or Natural Balance.
-If you run into problems on this step you can make wet food from your current dry food (see below).
+2) I began to include some canned at each feeding.
+If you run into problems you can make wet food from your current dry food (see below).

 3) My next step was decreasing the amount of dry that was available.
-I didn't mix the two foods, I kept decreasing the amount of dry and increasing the wet food until there wasn't any dry.
+I didn't mix the two foods.
+I kept decreasing the amount of dry and increasing the wet food until there wasn't any dry.
 My dry food junkies were also the biggest pigs.
-They flew through the dry and still wanted more, and would have to start on the canned.
+They flew through the dry and still wanted more, they had no choice but to start on the canned.

-If you search for economical meat sources raw is less expensive than processed food.
-Wellness dry cost $50 for 12 lbs.
-The cost of 12 lbs of turkey and TCfeline is a total $2 per lb.
-Deduct future vet costs and that makes it even less expensive!
+If you search for economical meat sources, raw can be less expensive than processed food.
+A 12 lb bag of Wellness Grain Free costs $49.92 ($4.16 per lb).
+The cost of 12 lbs of ground turkey and Know Better CF is a total of $2 per lb.
+Deduct future vet costs and raw becomes an even better bargain.